Kazimierz Zarankiewicz: Biography

 Zarankiewicz was born in Częstochowa, to father Stanisław and mother Józefa (née Borowska).
 He studied at the University of Warsaw, together with Zygmunt Janiszewski, Stefan Mazurkiewicz, Wacław Sierpiński, Kazimierz Kuratowski, and Stanisław Saks.
+In 1923, he earned his doctorate based on his thesis Sur les points de division dans les ensembles connexes written under the supervision of Wacław Sierpiński.
+In 1924-1928, Zarankiewicz worked as a mathematics teacher at the General Sowiński Municipal Gymnasium in Warsaw.
+In 1929, he obtained his habilitation and started work as a docent at the Univeristy of Warsaw.

+From 1930 to 1931, Zarankiewicz pursued further studies abroad visiting Vienna, where he collaborated with Karl Menger, and Berlin, where his collaborators included Richard von Mises and Stefan Bergman.

 During World War II, Zarankiewicz took part in illegal teaching, forbidden by the German authorities, and was eventually sent to a concentration camp.
 He survived and became a teacher at Warsaw University of Technology (Polish: Politechnika Warszawska).
+His investigations into triangular numbers influenced Wacław Sierpiński to conduct further research in this area.

 He visited universities in Tomsk, Harvard, London, and Vienna.
 He served as president of the Warsaw section of the Polish Mathematical Society and the International Astronautical Federation.